DavidBuchanan314/mst-test-suite/README.md

 At time of writing, I've only validated test cases against my own implementation.
 They may be wrong!

+This test suite is not authoritative but it intends to strictly conform to the atproto specification.

 ## Diff test case format

 ```json